kr1/wps_request_builder/README.md

   - which processes are available on the target-server and
   - which inputs the single processes expect.

+It has no external dependencies and can therefore be used with any mapping-framework or library (leaflet, openlayers, etc.)

 ## Getting started

 1. define the process that you want to call, as a javascript object: